 'Yes,’ said the small girl, shooting us a sad glance.

-In that moment, I felt so much for both of them.
+In that moment, I felt so much for both.
 For that harried teacher-librarian, trying her very best to make everything lovely for our visit and especially for that small, eager-to-please girl.
-And Emma and I reassured them both, over and over again, that we didn’t really need the table after all and we went on to read our stories to the kids, laughing and answering multitudes of questions, showing drafts and drawings and having a wonderful time.
-But I stored that tiny moment up, as I often do, because I remembered what it was like to be that small girl, so desperate to please, so overjoyed to be chosen.
+And Emma and I reassured them both, over and over again, that we didn’t need the table and we went on to read our stories to the kids, laughing and answering multitudes of questions, showing drafts and drawings and having a wonderful time.
+But I stored that small, tiny moment up, as I often do, because I remembered what it was like to be that small girl, so desperate to please, so overjoyed to be chosen.

 But that experience stirred up another memory of another small girl.
 A kindergarten girl bursting back into my son’s classroom after a bathroom break, shaking the water from her fingers and singing, ‘I have just washed my haaaands!’ as if she was the lead soprano in a dramatic opera.
 I loved that crazy firecracker of kid, how exuberant and beautiful she was, the hilarious way she was always doing something outrageously imaginative and funny, but always at the wrong moment.